Hauken1/VacBotSim/README.md

 Additional agent related GUI components and functionality:

 •	Dust respawning checkbox
 Enabling this will make movement have a fixed chance to respawn dust.
-Explained more in task e).

 •	Strict movement checkbox
 Enabling this will remove the random element from the movement and make it more predictable.
 Nevertheless, because of the nature of this kind of movement and how it is programmed, it is unstable and will most likely end with the robot being stuck in a corner.